Be the hit of your Christmas cookie exchange with these easy chocolate thumbprint cookies! Topped with crushed peppermint for a festive holiday touch.

 - Lightly press down on each cookie with your thumb to make an indent.

-- Remove cookies from oven and let cool on a wire rack until they're cool to the touch, about 30 minutes.
+- Remove cookies from oven.
+Let cool directly on the baking sheet until they're cool to the touch, about 30 minutes.
 If the indents in the cookies puff up in the oven, gently push them back down with the back of a spoon.

-- Spoon a dollop of semi-sweet chocolate into the center of each cookie.
+- Spoon a dollop of melted chocolate into the center of each cookie.

 - Sprinkle a few pieces of crushed candy cane on top of the chocolate cookie centers while the chocolate is still warm.
 Let chocolate set for 30 minutes to an hour.

-- Pipe dark chocolate over cookies in a zig-zag motion.
-Let set until chocolate has cooled and serve!
+- Use a spoon to drizzle dark chocolate over cookies in a zig-zag motion.
+Let set for at least one hour, until chocolate has set.

-You can chill the dough overnight if you want to make these in advance, but it will get pretty hard in the fridge, so let it sit on the counter for 30 minutes or so until it is soft enough to shape easily.
+You can chill the dough overnight if you want, but it will get pretty hard in the fridge.
+If you go this route, let the dough sit on the counter for 30 minutes to an hour until it is soft enough to scoop easily.